Joseph Alphonse de Véri

 Joseph Alphonse de Véri (16 October 1724 – 28 August 1799) was a French abbot.
 Son of Louis de Veri, a descendant of a noble Florentine family that had settled in the Papal States, Veri was educated at The Sorbonne in Paris, where he gained a doctorate in theology.
+He was described as an "enlightened clergyman and great admirer of Benjamin Franklin” and Jean-Frédéric de Maurepas’s intimate and confessor.